mikidoi/gatsby-world/README.md

 ## This project is deployed by Surge.

 In the root folder, run this command to build.
+And also after you add one blog in contentful, run this command.
 `gatsby build`

 Deploy my site by publishing the generated files to surge.sh.